École secondaire publique Louis-Riel

-École secondaire publique Louis-Riel (Louis Riel Public Secondary School) is a high school in the Blackburn Hamlet neighbourhood of Ottawa, Ontario, Canada, part of the Conseil des écoles publiques de l'Est de l'Ontario (Eastern Ontario Public School Board).
+École secondaire publique Louis-Riel (ESPLR) is a high school in the Blackburn Hamlet neighbourhood of Ottawa, Ontario, Canada, part of the Conseil des écoles publiques de l'Est de l'Ontario (Eastern Ontario Public School Board).
 It opened in the fall of 1980, and the name Louis Riel was chosen by the students in 1981.

 Phase 1 of the school's construction finished in 1980, accommodating 250 students from the Gloucester region in the east end of Ottawa.
 Phase 2 was completed in 1982 featuring the school gymnasiums, cafeteria, and science and tech labs.

 In 2003, a new annex was added, to accommodate grade 7 and 8 students.
 The school had previously only accommodated students from grades 9 through 12.

-The school now serves approximately 1000 students.
+The school now serves 1,500 students ranging from grades 7 to 12.

 Dome

 In 2005, a 12422 m2 dome, North America's largest air supported fabric structure, opened to the public.
 Built to cover the school's existing track, the dome is 184 m long by 67 m wide, and 18 m high.
 Its construction was a joint project by the Ottawa Lions Track & Field Club and the CEPEO, and made it possible for Louis-Riel to offer a new Sports program to the region's students, in addition to providing extra track and field training facilities to the Ottawa Lions.
+Although it has recently collapsed, following 2 snowstorms in 2025.